 - Attitudes to breastfeeding in public vary; ask locally for advice.

 Weights & Measures

 The metric system is used throughout Western Europe.
-In the UK, however, nonmetric equivalents are common (distances continue to be given in miles and beer is sold in pints, not litres).
+In the UK, however, nonmetric equivalents are prevalent (distances appear on road signs and odometers in miles, and beer is sold in pints, not litres).